jeanchlopez/sysbench-container/README.md

 - RUN_TIME to have a meaningfull run time

-When running with a stateful set you can collect the statistics of all the pods after they reach a completeion status using file collect-sysbench-sts.sh
+When running with a stateful set you can collect the statistics of all the pods after they reach a completeion status using file `collect-sysbench-sts.sh`.